 LaRosa, C. and Downs, S.M.
 2007.
 Meiotic induction by heat stress in mouse oocytes: involvement of AMP-activated protein kinase and MAPK family members.
 Biol Reprod 76: 476-486.

 Chen, J., Hudson, E., Chi, M.M., Chang, A.S., Moley, K.H., Hardie, D.G., and Downs, S.M.
 2006.
 AMPK regulation of mouse oocyte meiotic resumption in vitro.
 Dev.
 Biol 291: 227-238.

 LaRosa, C. and Downs, S.M.
 2005.
 MEK inhibitors block AICAR-induced meiotic resumption in mouse oocytes by a MAPK-independent mechanism.
 Mol Reprod Dev 70: 235-245.

 Wehr Distinguished Professorship (2008- )

 Lawrence G. Haggerty Faculty Award for Research Excellence (2009)

-Dr. Downs is currently accepting new Ph.D. students into his lab
+Dr. Downs is NOT currently accepting new Ph.D. students into his lab